333Nikita333/react-native-project/README.md

-# myReactNativeProject
-Developing a small application using React-native
+# Developing a small application using React-native
+Branches:
+<br/>-master:  Creating and running a project with Expo;
+<br/>-RN-HW-2: Styling and working with forms